sophos/factory-cli/CONTRIBUTING.md

 Static tests are for verifying get and list operations.
 They require data on the server to be unchanged for the whole lifecycle.
 If you made any changes to corresponding entities on the development server, make sure to update tests first.

-All requests are issued against [Refactr Platform API](https://api.devel.refactr.it/v1) endpoints.
+All requests are issued against [Sophos Factory Platform API](https://api.devel.refactr.it/v1) endpoints.
 List of IDs of operational entities can be found in `e2e/helpers/knownIds.js`.